yzheng68/Movie-recommendation-engine-development/README.md

 I used [MovieLens 20 M Datasets](https://grouplens.org/datasets/movielens/).
 This dataset describes 5-star rating from MovieLens, a movie recommendation service.
 It contains 20000263 ratings from 138493 users on 26744 movies.
 These data were created between 4/2015 and 10/2016.

+## Models
+I started with basic and easy-implment KNN Item Based Collaborative Filtering models for my recommender system.
+To overcome the downsides of collaborative filtering (including cold-start, biased towards popular items, etc.), I used more complex Singular Vector Factorization (SVD)  Matrix Factorization.
+Eventually, combined the recommendation lists from the two methods.